Jharkhand: Religion

-As per the 2011 Census of India, Hinduism is the largest religion in the state, with 67.8% of the population, followed by Islam (14.5%), Christianity (4.3%), Sikhism (0.2%), Jainism (0.05%), and Buddhism (0.03%).
+According to the 2011 Census of India, Hinduism is the largest religion in the state, with 67.8% of the population, followed by Islam (14.5%), Christianity (4.3%), Sikhism (0.2%), Jainism (0.05%), and Buddhism (0.03%).
 Ethnic religions are also practised by a substantial proportion of the population, the largest being Sarnaism (12.5% or 4,131,282 persons), followed by Addi Bassi (0.1% or 42,422) and Bidin (0.1% or 29,187).
 Other smaller ethnic faiths include Adi (9,135), Gond/Gondi (2,419), Birsa (2,392), Tana Bhagat (1,107), Santal (1,034), Ho (830), Oraon (797), Sarnam (792), Munda (754), Paharia (537), Kharwar (429), Nature Religion (315), Saranath (304), Parsi/Zoroastrian (188), Krupa (133), and Dupub (122).

 Hindus form the majority in 19 out of the 24 districts of the Jharkhand.
 Christianity forms majority in Simdega district (51.04%).
 Sarna forms majority in Lohardaga (51.01%), West Singhbhum (62.29%) and plurality in Gumla (44.62%) and Khunti (45.37%).
 Muslims have the highest presence in Pakur district and Sahebganj district of Jharkhand forming 35% and 34% of the population, respectively.

 Government and administration

 The constitutional head of the government of Jharkhand is the governor, who is appointed by the president of India.
 The real executive power rests with the chief minister and the cabinet.
 The political party or the coalition of political parties having a majority in the Legislative Assembly forms the government.

 The head of the bureaucracy of the state is the chief secretary.
 Under this position, is a hierarchy of officials drawn from the Indian Administrative Service, Indian Police Service, Indian Forest Service and different wings of the state civil services.

 The judiciary is headed by the chief justice.
-Jharkhand has a High Court which has been functioning since 2000.

-All the branches of the government are located in the state capital, Ranchi.
+Jharkhand has a High Court which has been functioning since the state's formation in 2000.
+All branches of the government are located in the state capital, Ranchi.

 Administrative districts

-The state was formed with 18 districts that were formerly part of south Bihar.
+The state was formed in 2000 with 18 districts that were formerly part of south Bihar.
 Some of these districts were reorganised to form 6 new districts, namely, Latehar, Saraikela Kharsawan, Jamtara, Pakur, Khunti and Ramgarh.
 At present, the state has 5 Divisions and 24 Districts.
-One interesting thing about Jharkhand is that all its districts, except Lohardaga and Khunti, share a border with a neighbouring state.
+Interestingly, all of the state's districts, except Lohardaga and Khunti, share a border with a neighbouring state.
 Each district is administered by a Deputy Commissioner (who also functions as District Collector/District Magistrate), an IAS officer appointed by the government.

-For land revenue administration, each district is divided into subdivisions, headed by a Sub Divisional Officer (SDO), and each subdivision again divided into circles/anchals, headed by Circle Officers (CO).
+For land revenue administration, each district is divided into subdivisions, headed by a Sub Divisional Officer (SDO), and each subdivision again is divided into circles/anchals, headed by Circle Officers (CO).

 For development administration, each district is divided into blocks (also known as C.D Blocks), headed by Block Development Officers (BDO).
-A block consists several rural subdivisions (panchayats).
+A block consists of several rural subdivisions (panchayats).